ladybug-tools/spider/burning-manalemma-2017/README.md

 ### Features

-* 3D terrain for the entire Globe
+* 3D terrain in very high resolution for the entire Globe
 * Support for 19 levels of zoom
-* 3D buildings available at zoom levels 15 and 16
+* 3D building data available at zoom levels 15 and 16 ~ building placed at their correct elevation
 * Many raster map overlays from Mapbox, Google, OSM etc
-* Go to any location on Earth by entering a place name or address ~ 20 levels of zoom
+* Go to any location on Earth by entering a place name or address
 * Accurate solar calculator ~ select date and time of Sun position ~ replay the year ~ accurate shadows
 * Display a variety of Solar parameters including analemmas, solar range and solar access
 * Add any geometry or animations ~ include and update parametric components
 * Disassemble and reassemble models
-* Realtime pan, zoom & rotate
+* Real-time pan, zoom & rotate
 * Access on tablets and mobile devices
 * JSON-like permalink support
-* Save to animated GIF files
+* Save to animated GIF files ~ with custom camera paths and event handling
 * Free and open source
 * Easy-peasy entry level plain-vanilla JavaScript cookbook code
 * All the things we forgot to mention.